nanuncheria/time-series-data-SSL/README.md

-# Self-Supervised-Learning of time series data
+# Self-Supervised Learning of time series data

 ## linearclassifier_all